gettalong/hexapdf/man/man1/hexapdf.1.md

 : Force overwriting existing files.
 Default: *false*.

+`--quiet`

+: Suppress any additional or diagnostic output.

 `-h`, `--help`

 : Show the help for the application if no command was specified, or the command help otherwise.